hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 Registering a new BaseSignal subclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To register a new :py:class:`hyperspy.signal.BaseSignal` subclass add it to the ``hyperspy_extension.yaml`` file as follows:
+To register a new :py:class:`hyperspy.signal.BaseSignal` subclass you must add it to the ``hyperspy_extension.yaml`` file as in the following example:

 .. code-block:: yaml